 In addition to the ropeway, there is a double chair, or romance chair as the Japanese love to call them (I’m not sure what the Japanese get up to on the chair lifts?)!
 This chair lift is owned by a different lift company and provides access to a small area.
 Even though these small groomed courses are for intermediates, overall, Hakkoda is not really a mountain well suited to inexperienced riders.

 Thankfully Hakkoda is not one of those annoying Japan ski resorts where you’re prohibited from skiing off-piste.
 However you still have to do so at your own risk and take caution with the various backcountry hazards such as avalanches and tree wells.
 People frequently get lost, particularly during the frequent white-outs near the top.
 The trails are not roped off and are only marked with the occasional pole, so hire a guide if you’re not a highly experienced backcountry skier or boarder.
-If you don’t speak fluent Japanese, a good bet for quality guiding is Simon’s Hakkoda Powder Tours
+If you don’t speak fluent Japanese, a good bet for quality guiding is Hakkoda Powder Snow Tours

 Hakkoda Snow and Weather